 \section{Introduction}

-The multi-armed bandit (MAB) problem considers the strategy one must devise when playing a row of slot machines: \ie which arms to play to maximize returns.
-This analogy extends to a wide range of interesting real-world challenges that require online learning while simultaneously maximizing some notion of reward.
-The arm may be a medicine a doctor must prescribe to a patient, the reward being the outcome of such treatment on the patient; or the set of resources a manager needs to allocate to competing projects, with the reward being the revenue attained at the end of the month; or the ad/product/content an online recommendation algorithm must choose to display to maximize click-through rate in e-commerce.
-The contextual MAB setting, where at each interaction with the world side information (known as `context') is available, is a natural extension of this abstraction.
+The multi-armed bandit (MAB) problem considers the sequential strategy one must devise when playing a row of slot machines: \ie which arm to play next to maximize cumulative returns.
+This analogy extends to a wide range of real-world challenges that require online learning, while simultaneously maximizing some notion of reward.

+The arm may be a medicine a doctor must prescribe to a patient, the reward being the outcome of such treatment on the patient; or the set of resources a manager needs to allocate for competing projects, with the reward being the revenue attained at the end of the month; or the ad/product/content an online recommendation algorithm must display to maximize click-through rate in e-commerce.

+The contextual MAB, where at each interaction with the world side information (known as `context') is available, is a natural extension of this abstraction.
 The `context' is the physiology of the patient, the type of resources available for each project, or the features of the website user.

-Interest in sequential decision processes has recently intensified in both academic and industrial communities, with the surge of advanced reinforcement learning techniques within the machine learning community~\cite{b-Sutton1998} .
-Reinforcement learning has now been successfully applied in a wide variety of domains, from hyperparameter tuning~\cite{ip-Kandasamy2018} and Monte Carlo tree search~\cite{ic-Bai2013} for complex optimization in science and engineering problems, to revenue maximization~\cite{j-Ferreira2018} and marketing solutions~\cite{j-Schwartz2017} in business and operations research.
-Besides, reinforcement learning is gaining popularity in e-commerce and digital services as well, improving online advertising at LinkedIn~\cite{ip-Agarwal2013}, engagement with website services in Amazon~\cite{ip-Hill2017}, recommending targeted news at Yahoo~\cite{j-Li2010}, and allowing full personalization of content and art at Netflix~\cite{Netflix2017}.
-The techniques used in these online success stories are grounded on statistical advances on sequential decision processes, yet raise interesting challenges that state-of-the art MAB algorithms do not address.
+Sequential decision processes have been studied for many decades, and interest has resurged incited by reinforcement learning (RL) advancements developed within the machine learning community~\citep{j-Mnih2015,j-Silver2017}.
+RL~\citep{b-Sutton1998} has been successfully applied to a variety of domains, from Monte Carlo tree search~\citep{ic-Bai2013} and hyperparameter tuning for complex optimization in science, engineering and machine learning problems~\citep{ip-Kandasamy2018, Urteaga2023}, to revenue maximization~\citep{j-Ferreira2018} and marketing solutions~\citep{j-Schwartz2017} in business and operations research.
+RL is also popular in e-commerce and digital services, improving online advertising at LinkedIn~\citep{ip-Agarwal2013}, engagement with website services at Amazon~\citep{ip-Hill2017}, recommending targeted news at Yahoo~\citep{ip-Li2010}, and enabling full personalization of content and art at \citet{Netflix2017}.